Kappa Phi Lambda: History

+Symbols

+The sorority's colors are red, white, and heather grey.
+Its flower is the orchid.
+Its jewel is the diamond.
+The sorority's mascot is the phoenix.
+The pillars of Kappa Phi Lambda are "Sisterhood, Service, and Cultural Diversity".

 Philanthropy

 Kappa Phi Lambda has selected CARE, a leading humanitarian organization fighting global poverty, as its national philanthropy.
+The organization also takes initiative in spreading cultural awareness regarding Asian American culture through events like "Amazing Race: Asian Edition" which is regularly hosted alongside fellow undergraduate chapters of the fraternity Pi Delta Psi.

 Chapters

 There are currently 25 active chapters and nine associate chapters of Kappa Phi Lambda.
 Active chapters are indicated in bold.
 Inactive chapters are indicated in italic.